Things To Do In Gdansk: Sunset Kayaking The Harbor

 Szymon giving tour around Gdansk on kayak

-Like many other cities in Poland, most of Gdansk was destroyed after WWII.
-Upon reclaiming the city, the Poles rebuilt and effectively erased much of the German influences and completely renamed the city to Gdansk from its German name, Danzig.
+Like many other cities in Poland, WWII destroyed most of Gdansk.
+After reclaiming the city, the Poles rebuilt it, effectively erasing much of the German influence and completely renaming the city from its German name, Danzig, to Gdansk.

-As a result, a lot of the architecture took on other influences and many buildings were rebuilt to the old specifications of the city prior to the German occupation.
+As a result, the architecture took on other influences, with many buildings rebuilt to the old specifications of the city prior to the German occupation.

 Still, some structures, fortunately remained.
 As we made our way into the heart of the harbor, we approached an ancient, black building that I had seen almost everyday walking out from my hotel.
 One of the few remaining structures from their golden trading age, the Crane, dates back to 1367.
 The building was actually the largest operating crane of its time and also served as a defense structure and a gate into the main city.